Ajuga Ground Cover - How To Grow And Care For Ajuga Plants

 Caring for Carpet Bugle Plants

-Once established, ajuga plants requires little care.
+Once they're established, ajuga plants require little care.
 Unless it's really dry, ajuga can usually sustain itself with normal rainfall and there's no need to fertilize this plant.
 Of course, if it's located in the sun, you may need to water it more often.

 Nikki Tilley